BarisUlas/CQL_Wrapper/README.md

 ### Switching between sessions
 `session` prefix is used for session-related commands. `session ls` can be used to list existing sessions, and `session switch <session index>` can be used to switch to a different session.

-### Creating new sessions
-`session new` command can be used to create new cassandra sessions on a single machine.
-In order to create multiple nodes, make sure that 127.0.0.X route is up where X-1 is the index of the session.
-You can use `sudo ifconfig lo0 alias 127.0.0.x up` command to enable the route for X-1 index node on UNIX-like machines.

 ### Removing sessions
 You can use the command `wipe <node index>/all` to remove a node or all nodes.
 Alternatively, you can pass `wipe` command at the start of the script to remove all cassandra-related networks from Docker.

+## Commands for manipulating table data

 ### Initializing the keyspace

 `ks <replication factor>` can be used to setup a keyspace with the given replication factor.
 The node will automatically create a keyspace called "DEMO" with the table "demo".

+### Initializing the table

+`initTable` command initializes the table with the name "DEMO" of the keyspace "demo".
+It is hardcoded to create two entities of `text` format (one of which is the primary key).

 ### Inserting elements to the table

-`insert (<str1>, <str2>)` command can used to insert elements to the table.
+`insert (<str1>, <str2>)` command can be used to insert elements to the table.

+### Deleting elements from the table

+`delete <primary key>` command can be used to delete element from the table.

 ### Listing elements inside the table